In the previous article, I briefly mentioned why and how IT departments within organizations should implement an IT services chargeback model.

 2. Defining Service Level Agreement to each Services

-Now that your list of services are up and running, it’s time to attach an SLA to the respective services.
+Now that your list of services is up and running, it’s time to attach an SLA to the respective services.

 Below is a screenshot of how you would add a new SLA for Email Access.